TempleEight/temple-docs/TempleEight/docs/guide/getting-started.md

 Then, inside the project block there are a number of metadata items that tell us things about the project on a global scale.

-Metadata definitions begin with `#` characters and tell us something about a project, or a service and how it interacts with other services.
+Metadata definitions begin with `#` characters and tell us something about a project or a service, and how it interacts with other services.
 For a full list of all valid metadata, see the [Templefile Spec](templefile-spec).

 Here, we define the server language for all services to be Golang, and the database backing everything up to be Postgres.